 Driver: The operator of a motor vehicle.

 College Business or Activity: College business or activity is one in which an employee or student is eligible for reimbursement for travel expenses or a rental vehicle is paid for with college funds.
-See the College’s business expense policy at http://www.cornellcollege.edu/business-office/faculty-staff-information/business-expense-policy.shtml.
+See the College’s business expense policy.

 It is expected that all employees and students of Cornell College who wish to use Cornell College vehicles, institution-owned or controlled gators or golf carts, rental vehicles or are providing their own vehicle for college business or activity usage should be appropriately licensed.
 Cornell employees and students must have a valid license (as defined above) in their possession while operating a vehicle on College business or activity.

 Cornell College employees, who are approved to drive for College business or activity, as defined above, are required to complete the online Alert Driver training.
-Annually, employees must complete the Driver Acknowledgement Form and file it with the Controller.
-Each year, starting on July 1 and prior to traveling for any College business or activity, the form must be updated and on file with the Controller to indicate that the employee has not had a change in his or her driving status or privileges.
+Annually, employees must complete the Driver Acknowledgement Form and file it with the Administrative Assistant to the Vice President for Business Affairs and Treasurer.
+Each year, starting on July 1 and prior to traveling for any College business or activity, the form must be updated and on file with the Administrative Assistant to the Vice President for Business Affairs and Treasurer to indicate that the employee has not had a change in his or her driving status or privileges.

 Students driving for College business or activity must annually complete both Alert Driver training and the Driver Acknowledgement Form.
-Driver Acknowledgement Forms will be collected by the Director of Student Activities and then forwarded to the Controller.
+Driver Acknowledgment Forms will be collected by the Director of Student Activities and then forwarded to the Administrative Assistant to the Vice President for Business Affairs and Treasurer.
 Students driving for course travel are not eligible for reimbursement of expenses and do not fall under this policy.